flyingeinstein/Restfully/README.md

 Internally these endpoint URIs are parsed into a search tree so matching URIs during run-time are efficient.
 The following code would produce the same URI search tree as above and therefor the same performance.
-Only difference being the extra memory used by the redundant strings.
+Only difference being the extra flash memory used by the redundant strings.
 ```C
 restHandler.on("/api/digital/pin/:pin(integer)").GET(GpioGetHandler);
 restHandler.on("/api/digital/pin/:pin(integer)").PUT(GpioPutHandler);